A Guide to Using Guilt for Your Good

 I mentioned earlier that shame moves us to behave in the ways listed above.
 Similarly, I am suggesting we allow guilt to move us where it would like for us to go.
 So, where does guilt want to move us?
 To answer this question, I’ll list the guilt voice column below with its respective effects:

-• You did not act in alignment with your values therefore you will grow in your understanding and compassion toward yourself so you can meet your needs in ways which work better for you
+• You did not act in alignment with your values; therefore, you will grow in your understanding and compassion toward yourself so you can meet your needs in ways that work better for you

 Guilt as an advantage